aljong/aljong.github.io/source/_posts/2024-08-11-side-channel-attacks.md

 We can make this harder by doing several things.

--  precharging the bits when we perform the XOR, such as in a microprocessor
+- Precharging the bits when we perform the XOR, such as in a microprocessor
+    - This equalizes power consumption
+- Injecting random noise to mask power traces
+- Obfuscate data and operations by adding unpredictable methodologies to perform operations
+- Other hardware countermeasures exist, we'll talk about them in later blogposts!